bencsbalazs/2021-06-28-minesweeper/README.md

 - Source file
 - Basic test file
 - Jest for testing (watch and coverage)
-- EsLint + Prettier for code style check
+- EsLint + Prettier for code style check and linting
 - Complexity check
+- Automated pipelies with Github actions
+  - The tests and checks runs automatically and indicates above ^

 ## User story 1